tst-ccamp/earthenterprise_wiki/Frequently-Asked-Questions.md

 ## 11. Why do I receive an error when saving/working with data about a "Known Volume"?

-Files in GEE are expected to reside in locations known as Known Volumes.
+Files in GEE are expected to reside in locations known as known volumes.
 During the Install process a default known volume is chosen, which defaults to /geovol/src.
-It is possible to create other Known Volumes using the command "geconfigureassetroot".
+It is possible to create other known volumes using the command "geconfigureassetroot".

-Since source files may be needed in the future when doing fusion, it makes sense to have a designated place for the source data.
-If you are seeing this error while working with the tutorial data, it is likely the data was installed after the installation process and not located in the correct directory.
-If you would like to add them to a known volume use this command:
+Since source files may be needed in the future when running fusion, it makes sense to have a designated place for the source data.
+If you see this error while working with the tutorial data, it is likely the data was installed after the installation process and is not located in a known volume.
+If you would like to add them as a known volume use this command:

 ```
 sudo service gefusion stop